Long Plane Trees: Convex and flat convex point sets

 \Cover{\operatorname{Cov}} Conversely, for each caterpillar $C$ we will construct a convex set $\pe_C$ whose longest plane tree is isomorphic to $C$.
-In fact, $\pe_C$ will be not only convex but also a ``flat arc''.
+In fact, $\pe_C$ will be not only convex but also a \emph{flat arc}.
 Formally, we say that a set $\pe$ of $n=m+1$ points $a_i=(x_i,y_i)$ satisfying $x_1<\dots<x_{m+1}$ is a \textit{flat arc} if it is flat (that is, the absolute values of all $y$-coordinates are negligible) and the points $a_1,\dots,a_{m+1}$ all lie on the convex hull of $\pe$ in this order.

-We call the sequence $G(\pe)=\{g_i\}_{i=1}^m=\{| x_{i+1}-x_i| \}_{i=1}^m$ the (horizontal) \textit{gap sequence}.
+We call the sequence $G(\pe_C)=\{g_i\}_{i=1}^m=\{| x_{i+1}-x_i| \}_{i=1}^m$ the (horizontal) \textit{gap sequence} of \(\pe_C\).
 Lastly, given a tree $T$ spanning a flat arc $\pe$, we define its \textit{cover sequence} $\Cover(T)=\{c_i\}_{i=1}^m$ to be a list storing the number of times each gap is ``covered''.
 Formally, $c_i$ is the number of edges of $T$ that contain a point whose $x$-coordinate lies within the open interval $(x_i,x_{i+1})$, see~\cref{fig:flat-convex-2}.
 Note that the gap sequence and the cover sequence determine the length of the tree because $|T|= \sum_{i=1}^m c_i\cdot g_i$.

-Before we prove that any caterpillar can be the longest tree of a flat arc, we first show that the cover sequences of zigzagging caterpillars are unimodal (single-peaked) permutations. \begin{lemma} Consider a flat arc $\pe=\{a_1,\dots,a_{m+1}\}$ and a zigzagging caterpillar $T$ containing the edge $a_1a_{m+1}$.
-Then the cover sequence $\Cover(T)$ of $T$ is a unimodal permutation of $\{1,2,\dots,m\}$. \end{lemma} \begin{proof} By induction on $m$.
-The case $m=1$ is clear.
+Recall here, that in a flat point set, the \(y\)-coordinates can be chosen arbitrarily small and thus we ignore them in our considerations.